gbc19-imm/recipe-builder-and-shopping-list/README.md

 - Add new items to the set
 - Make items clickable to signify they have been purchased
 - Make quantitied updatable
-- Other filtering and sorting options
 - More efficient output
+- Make filtering more efficient
+    - Add other filtering and sorting options